MTV (Indonesia)

 MTV Indonesia (PT Musik Televisi Indonesia until 2007) was an MTV-affiliated Indonesian television network.
-The network, which originally launched on May 5, 1995, on ANteve, was the fifth affiliate launched under the MTV brand.
-In 2002, it was one of the first MTV-affiliates to broadcast for 24 hours a day free-to-air over UHF.
-MTV Indonesia was part of the programming block on ANteve along with other MTV Asia programs.
-It moved to the newly inaugurated Global TV network on March 7, 2002.
-It ceased broadcasting on November 1, 2015.
+The network, which originally launched on 5 May 1995, on ANteve, was the fifth affiliate launched under the MTV brand.
+In 2002, they began to broadcast free-to-air over UHF for 24 hours a day, one of the first MTV-affiliates to do so.
+MTV Indonesia was part of the programming block on ANteve, along with other MTV Asia programs.
+It moved to the newly inaugurated Global TV network on 7 March 2002.
+It ceased broadcasting on 1 November 2015.
 However, it continues on social media.